-- 55. The Research Integrity Officer will provide a copy of the final report to the Respondent and any party/parties against whom potential adverse outcomes may arise. - 56.
+- 56. The Research Integrity Officer will provide a copy of the final report to the Respondent and any party/parties against whom potential adverse outcomes may arise. - 57.
 If all or any part of the allegations are upheld by the investigation panel, the Research Integrity Officer should then decide what actions are necessary, for example that the Respondent undergo training and education; or that publications are corrected or withdrawn and such decision shall be communicated to the Respondent.
 The Research Integrity Officer may consult internally or externally, retracting all identifying information, before deciding on the appropriate actions.
-The Research Integrity Officer will also consider whether the matter should be referred to the disciplinary process. - 57.
-The Research Integrity Officer will outline the timeframe for such actions and the process through which their implementation will be monitored. - 58.
-UCD will nominate a Review Officer, who should not be the President, the Director of Human Resources or the Vice President for Research, Innovation & Impact.
-(In the event of the Review Officer's absence or in instances of a potential or perceived conflict of interest, another member of staff shall be nominated as an alternative).
-If all or any part of the allegations are upheld and if the Respondent seeks a review of the findings in the investigation panel report under paragraph 55 and/or the decision of the Research Integrity Officer under paragraph 56, they may within 14 days of the decision of the Research Integrity Officer request a review of the findings of the report and/or the decision by notice (setting out the grounds on which the review is sought) to the Review Officer.
-The Review Officer will appoint a suitably qualified person or persons from inside and/or outside UCD to adopt such procedures as they may consider appropriate to review and to uphold or overturn or vary the decision of the Research Integrity Officer or the findings of the investigation panel report, as they consider appropriate.
-The findings of the review shall be forwarded to the Review Officer who shall communicate the findings to the Respondent, with a copy to the Research Integrity Officer.
+The Research Integrity Officer will also consider whether the matter should be referred to the disciplinary process. - 58.
+The Research Integrity Officer will outline the timeframe for such actions and the process through which their implementation will be monitored.

+59. The Respondent may seek a review of the decision of the Research Integrity Officer.
+The request for a review must be in writing and it must set out the grounds for seeking the review.
+The request for a review must be submitted to the Review Officer within fourteen (14) days of notification of the decision of the Research Integrity Officer.

+The Review Officer will consider the request and the grounds submitted.
+If the Review Officer requires assistance of a technical or specialist nature, the Review Officer may appoint a suitably qualified person or persons from inside and/or outside UCD and shall adopt such procedures as they may consider appropriate to enable the carrying out of the requested review.
+If the Respondent raises concerns over those appointed, the Review Officer will record and consider any such concerns and take any actions they consider necessary.